teche74/Customer_Segmentation_USA/README.md

 - `us_data`: Contains the dataset used for the analysis.

-- `Customer_segmentation.ipynb`: Jupyter notebooks for data preprocessing, clustering, and PCA.
+- `Segmentation.ipynb`: Jupyter notebooks for data preprocessing, clustering, and PCA.

 ## Installation